Sustainability

 Investment in health

-In FY2021, SAPPORO HOLDINGS and four of its operating companies invested approximately 92 million yen in periodic medical checkups, subsidies for lifestyle-related disease screening, workplace stress surveys, occupational health nurses, and health e-learning.
+In FY2021, Sapporo Holdings and four of its operating companies invested approximately 92 million yen in periodic medical checkups, subsidies for lifestyle-related disease screening, workplace stress surveys, occupational health nurses, and health e-learning.
+In FY2022 was 94 million yen.

 Changes in employee productivity loss